K-300P Bastion-P

 The K-300P Bastion-P (NATO reporting name SS-C-5 Stooge) is a Russian mobile coastal defence missile system.
-The system was developed together with the Belarusian company Tekhnosoyuzproekt.
+It was developed with the Belarusian company Tekhnosoyuzproekt.

 Design

-The main role of the Bastion-P is to engage surface ships including carrier battle groups, convoys, and landing craft.
-A typical battery is composed of 1-2 command and control vehicles based on the Kamaz 43101 6×6 truck, one support vehicle, four launcher vehicles based on the MZKT-7930 8×8 chassis each operated by a 3-man crew and holding two missiles, and four loader vehicles; launcher vehicles can be located up to 25 km away from the C2 vehicles.
-Upon halting, missiles can be readied for firing within five minutes, and both fired in 2-5 second intervals.
+The main role of the Bastion-P is to engage surface ships, including carrier battle groups, convoys, and landing craft.
+A typical battery is composed of 1–2 command and control vehicles based on the Kamaz 43101 6×6 truck, one support vehicle, four launcher vehicles based on the MZKT-7930 8×8 chassis, each operated by a 3-man crew and holding two missiles, and four loader vehicles; launcher vehicles can be located up to 25 km away from the command and control vehicles.
+Upon halting, missiles can be readied for firing within five minutes, and both fired in 2–5 second intervals.
 The mobile launcher can remain on active standby over a period of 3–5 days, or up to 30 days when accompanied by a combat duty support vehicle.

 The missile used by the Bastion-P is the P-800 Oniks, a supersonic anti-ship missile with a 200-250 kg warhead.
 They are fired vertically from the launchers using a solid-fuel rocket booster for initial acceleration, then use a liquid-fuel ramjet for sustained cruising at Mach 2.5.
 The Oniks/Yakhont's maximum range varies at 120-300 km using a low-low or hi-low flight trajectory respectively.
 Using GLONASS at the initial flight stage and active radar guidance when approaching a target, the missile can fly to an altitude of 14000 m before descending to sea-skimming altitude of 5 m at the final stage, useful up to sea state 7.

 The Predel-E over-the-horizon radar system was designed to support the Bastion missile system.